BdrhnCodes/AutoPulse-Production-Analytics-Module/README.md

 - CS50's Introduction to Artificial Intelligence with Python (Harvard University)
 - CS50's Introduction to Databases with SQL (Harvard University)
 - Prepare and Visualize Data with Power BI (Microsoft)
-- Production internship at an automotive parts factory
+- Production internship at an automotive components factory

 During my manufacturing internship, I observed the production line and took notes about production processes.
 With those observations and my software background, I developed a